Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/introduction.md

 ## Service Levels & Support

+* Enterprise-grade SLA designed and customised to meet each customer’s operational and business needs
-* 99.95% uptime SLA, supported by fault‑tolerant OpenShift control and runtime nodes
+* High availability delivered through fault-tolerant OpenShift control and runtime nodes
-* Monitoring via Prometheus/Grafana and a dedicated Remote Operations Centre
+* Proactive monitoring with Prometheus/Grafana and a dedicated Remote Operations Centre
-* 24x7 support aligned with ITIL/ISO20000 incident and change management processes
+* 24x7 support aligned with ITIL/ISO20000-compliant incident and change management processes

 ## Who Is It For?

 Sopra Steria Container management services is ideal for:

 * Enterprises adopting container platforms for modern applications
-* Public sector organizations with compliance and sovereignty needs
+* Organizations with compliance and sovereignty needs
 * Teams seeking built-in DevSecOps and GitOps workflows without managing infrastructure

 ⸻